-From: Mrs. Christin Scott, Planner I
+From: Christin Scott, Planner I

-CC: Mr. Vince Robertson, Assistant County Attorney and Applicant
+CC: Vince Robertson, Assistant County Attorney, and applicant

-Date: March 3, 2022
+Date: March 2, 2022

-RE: Staff Analysis for CU 2334 Henlopen Properties, LLC
+RE: Staff Analysis for CZ 1968 Henlopen Properties, LLC

-This memo is to provide background and analysis for the Planning Commission to consider as a part of application CU 2334 Henlopen Properties, LLC to be reviewed during the March 10, 2022 Planning Commission Meeting.
+This memo is to provide background and analysis for the Planning Commission to consider as a part of application CZ 1968 Henlopen Properties, LLC to be reviewed during the March 10, 2022, Planning Commission Meeting.
 This analysis should be included in the record of this application and is subject to comments and information that may be presented during the public hearing.

-The request is for a Conditional Use for a portion of Tax Parcel: 335-8.00-37.00 to allow for a multi-family (267 unit) to be located on the southeast side of Kings Highway (Rt.
-9).
+The request is for a Change of Zone for part of Tax Parcel 335-8.00-37.00 (portion of) to allow for a change of zone from an Agricultural Residential (AR-1) Zoning District to a Medium Commercial (C-2) Zoning District.
 The property is lying on the southeast side of Kings Highway (Rt.
-9) and on the north side of Gills Neck Road (S.C.R.
-267).
-The parcel consists of 43.777 acres +/-.
+9), approximately 0.11-mile northeast of the intersection of Kings Highway (Rt.
+9) and Gills Neck Road (S.C.R.
+267) The portion of the parcel to be rezoned consists of 3.041 acres +/-.